razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
+ - internally-forced timeout for codelens requests (sometimes those seem to take excessive time)?;
+   - or we could limit concurrency level;
  - handle partial text document change (don't request full document to be submitted from the editor);
    - will help performance;
    - should fix issues with emacs file sync problems(?);